marmelab/javascript-boilerplate/src/common-client/fetch/README.md

 - the `productActions.list.success` action with the fetched products if successull
 - the `productActions.list.failure` action with the error if failed.

-Now, we need a reducer for our store:
+Then, we need a reducer for our store:
 ```js
 // products/reducer.js
 import { createEntityReducer } from 'common-client/fetch/reducers';